 To measure and record ﬂuid intake, observe how much ﬂuid your loved one consumes at each meal and in between meals.
 For example, if she had 8 oz (240 ml) of milk, 4 oz (120 ml) of coffee and 12 oz (360 ml) of soup with lunch, you would record her ﬂuid intake at lunch time as 720 ml.
 Then, if she had another 8 oz (240 ml) of tea in between lunch and dinner, you would record her ﬂuid intake as 240 ml.

 Sometimes your loved one may not consume all of the ﬂuid in the container.
 In this case, estimate how much of the total was consumed.
 For example, if she only drank about half of her coffee at lunch, you would estimate the amount to be 2 oz (60 ml) instead of the full 4 oz (120 ml).

 Remember the Importance of Hydration for Seniors – Nightingale Homecare Can Help!

-As the top providers of elderly care Scottsdale and the surrounding area offer, our home health care team is always here to provide the resources you need to help older loved ones remain hydrated and healthy.
+As the top providers of senior care Scottsdale and the surrounding area offer, our home health care team is always here to provide the resources you need to help older loved ones remain hydrated and healthy.
 Contact us at (602) 504-1555 for a free in-home consultation to learn more about our professional in-home care services and the importance of hydration for seniors.